KittiKovacs/Quahog_Bulletin-MS3/README.md

-# Quahog City Council Bulletin Board
+# Milestone 3 : Quahog City Council Bulletin Board

-## The Online Bulletin Board of the fictional city of Quahog
+## The Online platform for the inhabitants of the fictional city of Quahog for sharing ideas, thoughts and much more!

 The aim with the project is to create a full stack site that allows users to Create, Edit, Read and Delete data in a way that's easily manageable for all users as well as giving them a great user experience.